 Individual universities have admission standards that students must fulfill to be considered for a spot in the program.
 These will differ based on the university and program you're applying to.

 The admission requirements for each program should be easily accessible on the university's website.
-For example, at The Global American University, Schiller, we include a full page on our website dedicated to the application process at Schiller, with all the steps to follow and answers to questions you might have to make the process as simple as possible for you.
+For example, at Schiller International University, Schiller, we include a full page on our website dedicated to the application process at Schiller, with all the steps to follow and answers to questions you might have to make the process as simple as possible for you.

 Start your personal statement

 Your statement is an extremely crucial element of your application since it allows you to demonstrate what makes you a fantastic candidate and may end up being the determining factor between you and someone else with comparable qualifications.

 Prepare a document that highlights your strengths, your achievements, or your motivations.
 Universities want to take into account who you are and your potential, far beyond your grades.

 Stay on top of the paperwork

 All paperwork must be translated into the respective country's official language and legally validated by an established authority.
 This means that not having an official stamp on your diploma may come in the way of your application.